CryptKeeperZK/ffjavascript/README.md

 # ffjavascript
-Finite Field Library in Javascript
+Finite Field Library in Javascript, is a forked version from the main iden3/ffjavascript repo to make it work with Cryptkeeper Browser Extension.

 ## License